Mohammedaslaan/Amazon-product-scraper-python/README.md

 1. Beatuful Soup
 2. pandas

+Challenges faced :-
-Problem faced :- Amazon server security often detect as a computer and then denied to provide data.
+1. Amazon server security often detect as a computer and then denied to provide data.
+2. Finding of the tags, class names, id for product Titles, Price, ASIN number etc, was a big problem. because source code of amazon is worse.

 PartOne file contain